Huhngoku/ADVOCATE/doc/trace/trace.md

 ## Implementation
 The runtime of Go creates a struct `g` for each routine (implemented in `go-patch/src/runtime/runtime2.go`).
 This routine is used to locally store the trace for each routine.
 In it, an additional field is added, storing the id of the routine, a reference to `g` and the list of trace elements (`Trace`) recorded for this routine.
 When creating a new routine, this list is created.
-A reference to this list is additionally stored in a map called `DedegoRoutines`, to prevent if from being deleted by the trash garbage collector.
+A reference to this list is additionally stored in a map called `DedegoRoutines`, to prevent if from being deleted by the garbage collector.

+To record the exact temporal schedule of the program, a global counter is added, that is always implemented when the tace is changed.
+This counter is used as a timer in the trace.

 In the runtime package, it is possible to get the `g` for the currently run routine.
 If an element that is supposed to be recorded happens, the routine grabs the `g` of the routine where it happens, and adds the new element to the Trace stored in this `g`.
 The implementation of the functions, that add the new elements in the trace can be found in `go-patch/src/runtime/dedego_trace.go` with additional functions in `go-patch/src/runtime/dedego_routine.go` and `go-patch/src/runtime/dedego_util.go`.
 The functions defined in `dedego_trace.go`, are called in the functions where the operations on Mutexes, Channels and so on are defined, to record the executions of those operations.
 The implementation of those functions are additionally described in the files of the respective elements in the traceElements folder.

-After the program is finished, the Traces of all routines with references in `DedegoRoutines` are written into a single trace file.
+After the program is finished, the Traces of all routines with references in `DedegoRoutines` are written into a single trace file by the header, that was added to the program.